See You Next Fall: Reviews

 "See You Next Fall" was met with critical acclaim from multiple television critics with the scene featuring Phil and Claire falling down receiving positive reviews.

 HitFix reviewer Alan Sepinwall said that the episode "the show has been on a real roll these last few weeks, and [...]
 'See You Next Fall' continued that strong trend."
 He praised the Dunphy plot, saying that it showed "silliness plus heart at its best" and complimented the episode's tag scene, calling it an "hilarious moment" and that "Sarah Hyland's reaction to the hug was terrific".
 TV Squad writer Joel Keller wrote that the episode would have worked as a perfect season finale.
 Keller also praised Hyland's performance calling it "[her] best acting job".

 Christine Ziemba of Paste complemented the episode for being "a little more tender then hilarious" calling it a "welcome relief".
-She also praised Ty Burrell and Julie Bowen's performance saying they "[stole] the spotlight", mainly pointing out "the two rolling down a hill of the school just as Alex’s speech begins".
+She also praised Ty Burrell and Julie Bowen's performance, saying they "[stole] the spotlight", in particular the scene featuring "the two rolling down a hill of the school just as Alex's speech begins".
 She ultimately gave the episode 7.3 calling it "respectable".

 Entertainment Weekly writer Lesley Savage said the episode "established why this cast is one of the best comedy ensembles on television", praising their ability to "deliver an acerbic quip that leaves us in stitches or a tender moment".

 Meredith Blake of The Los Angeles Times positively compared the episode to "Manny Get Your Gun" and praised the writers for featuring multiple story lines and making it "work perfectly".
 She also praised the episode for letting "everyone in this fantastic ensemble has something to do this week" calling it a "major factor in the success of the episode".

 James Poniewozik of Time praised the episode for its "high-quality interaction among the three family groups" commenting that it helped make the episode seem like the season finale.